matteocarpi/julia/index.md

 title: Home
 permalink: "/"
 avatar: "./uploads/julia-vandehof.jpg"
-bio: "I work as an actress and performer, along with theatre with communities, as well as collaborations and professionally commissioned work.  \nThe diversity of my works is reflected in the form they take, experimenting with different aesthetics and styles. \n\nI was born and raised in Austria.
+bio: "I work as a theater maker, actress and performer, along with theatre with communities, as well as collaborations and professionally commissioned work.  \nThe diversity of my works is reflected in the form they take, experimenting with different aesthetics and styles. \n\nI was born and raised in Austria.
 I graduated in Theater, Film and Media Studies from the University of Vienna with a focus on Theatre Pedagogy and was trained as an actress at Drama College Vienna.
 I then went onto create my own